hltcoe/turkle/README.md

 ### PostgreSQL

-First, you need to install the python PostgreSQL adapter:
+First, you need to install the Python PostgreSQL adapter:

 ```bash
 pip install psycopg2
 ```
-Note that this requires development headers for PostgreSQL and python to be installed.
+Note that this requires development headers for PostgreSQL and Python to be installed.
 The method for installing these depends on your operating system.

 Second, create a database and database user for Turkle.
 In the examples below,